How do you celebrate the new year? Booze? Lentils? Party Hats? Resolutions?

 Australian: New Year’s is celebrated on January 1.
-This is a public holiday and many people spend it having picnics and camping on the beach.
+This is a public holiday and many people spend it having picnics and camping with the best camper accessories on the beach.
 Their parties start on December 31.
 At midnight they start to make noise with whistles, rattles, car horns, and church bells to ring in the New Year.

 Austria: New Year’s Eve is called Sylverterabend, which is the Eve of Saint Sylvester. they make a spiced punch in honor of the saint.
 Decorations and champagne are part of the celebration.
 Evil spirits of the old year are chased away by the firing of moroars, called boller.
 Midnight mass is attended and trumpets are blown from church towers at midnight, when people kiss each other.